Koopman operator-based model reduction for switched-system control of PDEs: Results

 \section{Results}

 We now illustrate the results using several examples of varying complexity.
 We will first revisit the ODE problem~\eqref{eq:BBPK16} for the switching time optimization.
 In the MPC framework, we will then consider control of the 1D Burgers equation and of the incompressible 2D Navier--Stokes equations.
-For the latter problems, the K-ROM predictions become too inaccurate after several steps such that open loop control cannot be realized.
+For the latter problems, the K-ROM predictions become too inaccurate after several steps such that open-loop control cannot be realized.

-The approaches for sampling the data and for the EDMD approximations of the respective Koopman operators $\mathcal{K}_j$ for $j = 0,\ldots,n_c-1$ are summarized in Table~\ref{tab:Sampling}.
-In the first case, data is sampled individually for the respective autonomous dynamics, whereas in the other two cases, long-term simulations are split according to the active system for the individual snapshots.
-For the sake of simplicity, we use a set of basis functions comprising monomials of order up to 3 or 4, respectively.
-However, choosing problem-dependent basis functions might significantly improve the accuracy of the K-ROMs.
+The details of the numerical setup, the data sampling and the EDMD approximations of the respective Koopman operators $\mathcal{K}_{u^j}$ are summarized in Table~\ref{tab:Sampling}.
+In the first case, data is sampled individually for the respective autonomous dynamics, whereas in the other two cases, long-term simulations ($60$ and $900$ seconds, respectively) with a random switching sequence are split according to the active system for the individual snapshots.
+Numerical experiments show that a relatively small number of data points for each system ($< 100$) is sufficient.
+We use a set of basis functions comprising monomials of order up to 2 or 3, respectively.
+However, choosing problem-dependent basis functions might further improve the accuracy of the K-ROMs.

 Table~\ref{tab:Sampling} also shows the speed-up achieved by the K-ROM.
+We use MATLAB for all computations except the Navier--Stokes solution, which is computed using the open source code OpenFOAM \cite{JJT07}.
+The comparison is with regard to time integration over a fixed interval.
 We observe an acceleration by several orders, especially for systems that are expensive to evaluate.
 The reason is that the K-ROM is linear and its size only depends on the dimension $q$ of the observable $z$ and the size $k$ of the basis $\psi$.
 It is completely independent of the numerical discretization of the domain.
 Furthermore, the time steps of the K-ROM can be much larger than the step size for the numerical solution of the PDE.